 This Booklet is neither an insurance policy nor a Medicare Supplement insurance policy.
 If you are eligible for Medicare, please review the Medicare Supplement Buyer's Guide available from Anthem Blue Cross and Blue Shield/HMO Colorado.
-Contact the Member Services department for information on how to obtain this guide.
+Contact Our Member Services department for information on how to obtain this guide.
 Please contact your employer to discuss coverage options that are available through your employer.

 Important: This is not an insured benefit plan.
 The benefits described in this Booklet or any rider or amendments hereto are funded by the employers and subscribers.
 The benefits are paid from the Trust.
+Anthem Blue Cross and Blue Shield/HMO Colorado provides administrative claims payment services only and does not assume any financial risk or obligation with respect to claims.